-Applying a waterproofing sealer can help protect and improved the look of concrete and masonry surfaces—such as patios, porches, and driveways—since surfaces that repel water are less likely to grow mold or mildew and are easier to keep clean.
+Applying a waterproofing sealer can help protect and improve the look of concrete and masonry surfaces — such as patios, porches, and driveways — since surfaces that repel water are less likely to grow mold or mildew and are easier to keep clean.

-Step #2: Stain the Surface.
+Step 2: Stain the Surface.
 Allow the surface to dry after cleaning.
-If desired stain the surface with a stain made especially for concrete using a brush and roller.
+If you’d like, stain the surface with a stain made especially for concrete and masonry from Quikrete, using a brush and roller.

 Watch this video to find out more.

 - Types of Sealers for a Concrete Driveway (article)

 - Cleaning and Staining a Concrete Patio (video)

 - How to Score and Acid Stain a Concrete Porch or Patio (video)

 Concrete and masonry surfaces are great because they are so durable; but if you really want to keep them looking good, they need to be sealed.